A VPN connection is used to connect a VPC to an IDC and the status of the VPN tunnel is Linked, but the private network cannot be connected.

 Go to the VPC subnet route table.
 Click the route table ID to enter the details page and check these aspects:

-Check whether the communication is back to normal.
+ommunication is back to normal.
 In other words, log in to a server in the VPC/IDC and use the ping command to test the connectivity of the private IP of the peer server.
+If it is, the problem is solved.

 Go to the server security group in VPC page.
 Click the security group ID to enter the “Security Group Rule” page to check: